Amazon Advertising Reports: How to Analyze & Utilize Them

 3. Advertised Products Report

-Advertised products report provides insights about sales and performance metrics for advertised ASINs across all campaigns with at least one impression.
+Advertised products report provides insights about sales and performance data for advertised ASINs across all campaigns with at least one impression.

 4. Campaign Report

-Campaign reports provide summary of a campaign’s performance for during a certain time period.
+Campaign reports provide a summary of a campaign’s performance during a certain period.

 You can use this report to find non-profitable or less profitable campaigns where you can slow down with bids and budget.
 Similarly, there can be some highly profitable campaigns where you’ll have the opportunity to double down with bids and budgets.